contagon/handbook/handbook/12-primary.md

 Primary activity leaders plan service and activities that help accomplish the work of salvation and exaltation.
 Service and activities should build testimonies, strengthen families, and provide opportunities to bless others.
 They should be balanced among four areas of personal growth: spiritual, social, physical, and intellectual.

 Primary activities are held at times other than Sundays or Monday evenings.
-Adult leaders help ensure that activities are safe (see [safety.ChurchofJesusChrist.org](https://safety.churchofjesuschrist.org/); see also [20.6.20](20-activities.md#20620-safety-precautions-and-accident-response-and-reporting)).
+Adult leaders help ensure that activities are safe (see [safety.ChurchofJesusChrist.org](https://safety.churchofjesuschrist.org/); see also [20.6.20](20-activities.md#20620-safety-precautions-and-accident-response-and-reporting) in this handbook).
 At least two responsible adult leaders should be present at all activities (see [12.5.1](12-primary.md#1251-safeguarding-children)).

 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)The following guidelines may be adapted to local circumstances: